Card Collection

 Customization

 The Card component can be fully customized to match the design of your application.
-By default, the Card component will have no styling applied.
-You can use one of our pre-built themes to get up and running or build your own theme from scratch.
+By default, the Card component has no styling applied.
+You can use one of our prebuilt themes to get up and running or build your own theme from scratch.

-To help you get started, the SDK has three built in themes to choose from; clean, minimal, and material.
+The SDK has three themes to get you started: clean, minimal, and material.

 Custom themes

 A theme is just an object with a styles property.
-This styles property uses a CSS-as-JS format to define CSS rules for the component.
-These rules will be compiled to CSS and injected into the iframe.
+The styles property uses a CSS-as-JS format to define CSS rules for the component.
+These rules are compiled to CSS and injected into the iframe.

 fieldset attributes